google/oss-fuzz/docs/new_project_guide.md

 See [Provided Environment Variables](../infra/base-images/base-builder/README.md#provided-environment-variables) section in `base-builder` image documentation for more details.

+## Disk space restrictions

+Our builders have a disk size of 70GB (this includes space taken up by the OS).
+Builds must keep peak disk usage below this.

+In addition to this, please keep the size of the uncompressed build small (<10GB) -- this will need be repeatedly transferred and unzipped during fuzzing and run on VMs with limited disk space.

 ## Fuzzer execution environment

 [This page](fuzzer_environment.md) gives information about the environment that